IbrahimIF/FERN/README.md

 ![Static Badge](https://img.shields.io/badge/made_with-React_+_Vite-blue)

 ##### **Description**:
-This is a very simple project that sends and receives data to my mongoDB atlas collection, utilising express and node.
+This is a very simple project that sends and receives data to my firebase database, utilising express and node.
-A project utilising the MERN stack which stands for MongoDB, Express, React and Nodejs, this project is also using vite with MERN stack which has been deployed on vercel.
+A project utilising the FERN stack which stands for firebase, Express, React and Nodejs, this project is also using vite with FERN stack which has been deployed on vercel.

 -----